reclosedev/async_gui/docs/index.rst

 Tasks in processes
 ------------------

-For CPU-bound applications there is also ability to run tasks in pool of processes.
-Just change ``Task`` word to :class:`ProcessTask`
+For CPU-bound applications you can use ability to run tasks in pool of processes.
+Just change :class:`Task` to :class:`ProcessTask`

 .. code-block:: python